FrederiqueRetsema/AMIS-Blog-PXE/README.md

 # AMIS-Blog-PXE
 Code for creating a PXE server on CentOS 8 (and example configuration files).
 This is the code that belongs to a blog on the AMIS website https://technology.amis.nl/ that will describe how to create a PXE server in CentOS8 by hand.
 There is a lot to configure, so many things can go wrong.
-This github repository might help you to figure out what is going on in your environment, both by giving you scripts for your own environment and by putting the resulting files on github.
-You can also use the setup script to create the environment for you.
+This github repository might help you to figure out what is going on in your environment, both by giving you scripts to create your own environment and by putting the resulting files on github.

 To use the scripts:
 - Download CentOS8 ( https://www.centos.org/download )